eduardoleao052/js-pytorch/README.md

     </a>
 </p>

-# PyTorch in JavaScript from scratch
+# PyTorch in JavaScript
-A JavaScript library built from scratch to closely follow Pytorch's syntax.
+JS-Torch is a JavaScript library built from scratch to closely follow Pytorch's syntax.